Merkel seeks help for EU jobless, critics call it electioneering

 With European Council chief Herman Van Rompuy and European Commission President Jose Manuel Barroso, they will discuss how best to spend 6 billion euros ($7.82 billion) in the next two years to create jobs and provide training and apprenticeships.

 Merkel wants to study best practice to fight unemployment and create sustainable jobs, looking at the experiences of states with low unemployment.
-Labour ministers and officials will study how to create a network of labour agencies.
+Labor ministers and officials will study how to create a network of labor agencies.

 "Youth unemployment is perhaps the most pressing European problem.
 We Germans have gathered plenty of experience through our own structural reforms since reunification and we want to share these experiences," she said in an interview with a group of European newspapers on the eve of her summit.